Tomato4cc/Crypter/README.md

    function will zlib every supported file inside that folder and place them in the "zlibbed" folder at the tool's root directory.

+Settings:
+  - Mode:
+    - This changes how files are renamed when using the zlib functions.
+	- Prefix (default) adds a "(un)zlibbed_" prefix to the output file and the input file gets to keep its original filename.
+	- Backup adds a ".backup" suffix to the original file, thus making a backup copy of the original, and replaces the original with the output file.
+  - Stay on Top:
+    - If set, the window will always try to stay on top of all the other windows.
+Useful if you're shuffling around with several input files from several different folders.
+	- NOTE: The flicker effect is normal.
+It happens because the window needs to be re-drawn so the change can take effect.

 Building:
   - .exe releases are built with pyinstaller.
 The standard build command for a release is `pyinstaller -F -w -i icon.ico crypter.py`.
 Only the .py,